| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 shooting into the sun.
 And speaking of shadows, don't forget that when the sun is directly behind you, your shadow becomes

+part of the scene.
 Clouds are useless for containing control points.
 They always move faster than you think.
 Clouds obscuring

+the sun are also a problem in getting the exposures to blend.
 All three enemies' effects are exacerbated when you shoot multi-tiered pans.
 You make a pass at 60° below the horizon,

 shooting 12 shots then re-index for 30° for the second tier and lots more things can have changed than change between horizontally